KhronosGroup/NNEF-Tools/nnef_tools/README.md

 In all conversions either the input or the output framework must be NNEF.

-When converting from ONNX or Tensorflow Protobuf model, the shape (or dtype) of the input(s) might not be set in the model.
+When converting from ONNX or Tensorflow Protobuf model, the shape of the input(s) might be incomplete or unknown in the model.
-In this case the ```--input-shape``` option must be used.
+By default - if the rank of the inputs is known - all unknown dimensions are considered as 1.
+To specify an input shape manually, use the ```--input-shape``` option.

 Tensorflow uses NHWC as default data format while NNEF uses NCHW.
 The needed conversion is done by inserting transpose operations